Troyanovsky/vibe-coding-guide/en/Lesson_7_Backend_Prompt.md

 The AI now knows exactly what to build and where to find the specifications.
 No guesswork required.

-## The Five Pillars of Great Backend Prompts
+## The Pillars of Great Backend Prompts

 Every great backend prompt should address these five core areas.
 Think of them as the essential blueprints your AI engineer needs to build a solid system.